 The hike around Bear Lake is a nature trail that counts as one of my favorite easy hikes.
 Set off in a counter-clockwise direction to follow interpretive guides published by the Rocky Mountain Conservancy.
 The guides provide historical, natural, and geological information at 30 different marked spots along the trail.

+The interpretive guide is a small booklet that can be purchased at the trailhead.
 You’ll find this trail is family friendly and perfect for the little hikers in your life.

 - Difficulty: Easy